sinzlab/nndichromacy/README.md

 ![plot](./figures/Fig1.png)

-A collaboration the Neuronal Intelligence lab of Fabian Sinz, the Neural Circuits of Vision lab of Katrin Franke, and the lab of Andreas Tolias.
+A collaboration of the Neuronal Intelligence lab of Fabian Sinz, the Neural Circuits of Vision lab of Katrin Franke, and the lab of Andreas Tolias.